-May 4, 2016, August 3, 2016, and November 3, 2016, respectively.
-Instead, Exxon merely issued tepid warnings mentioning the possibility of de-bookings, while failing to inform investors of the true state of affairs - namely, that the de-booking of the Kearl Operation's proved reserves was all but guaranteed, absent an extraordinary and unexpected change in circumstances.
-See ¶¶175-184, supra; see also Wright Decl., ¶¶69-72.
-As such, Exxon's purported disclosures and other representations to investors were materially misleading.

-- 349. As detailed supra, ASC 932 requires that, when adverse events cause significant downward estimates in proved reserves, the information must be conveyed to financial statement users at the earliest possible time.
-See ¶335, supra.
+- 3. Exxon Violated ASC 275, ASC 932 and Item 303 by Failing to Provide Adequate Disclosures Concerning the Likelihood that the Kearl Operation Would Not Qualify as Proved Reserves at Year-End 2016 - 335.
+As detailed supra, throughout 2016, Exxon knew that its Kearl Operation would not satisfy the SEC definition for proved reserves at yearend 2016, absent an extraordinary and, by Exxon's own subsidiary's estimates, unexpected rise in the price of oil.
+See Wright Decl., ¶¶59-72. - 336.
+Exxon, however, failed to adequately disclose its awareness of this fact in the Company's 2015 Form 10-K and 2016 Form 10-Q reports, which were filed on February 24, 2016, May 4, 2016, August 3, 2016, and November 3, 2016, respectively.
+Instead, Exxon merely issued tepid warnings mentioning the possibility of de-bookings, while failing to inform investors of the true state of affairs namely, that the de-booking of the Kearl Operation's proved reserves was all but guaranteed, absent an extraordinary and unexpected change in circumstances.
+See Wright Decl., ¶¶69-72.
+As such, Exxon's purported disclosures and other representations to investors were materially misleading. - 337.
+As detailed supra, ASC 932 requires that, when adverse events cause significant downward estimates in proved reserves, the information must be conveyed to financial statement users at the earliest possible time.
 Accordingly, by failing to adequately disclose Exxon's awareness about the virtually certain need to de-book the Kearl Operation's proved reserves by year-end 2016, Exxon's 2015 Form 10-K and 2016 Form 10-Q reports violated ASC 932.
-See id., supra; see also Wright Decl., ¶72(a)-(c). - 350.
+See Wright Decl., ¶72(a)-(c). - 338.
 In addition, based on the above information, Exxon clearly would have known at the time it filed its 2015 Form 10-K and 2016 Form 10-Q reports that the Company's estimates of proved reserves were likely to change within the next 12 months, and would have a materially negative impact on Exxon's worldwide proved reserve levels.
 As such, Exxon's failure to disclose such information in its 2015 Form 10-K and 2016 Form 10-Q reports constituted a violation of ASC 275.
-See ¶¶336-339, supra; see also Wright Decl., ¶72(d). - 351.
-Moreover, as detailed supra, Item 303 requires comprehensive MD&A discussion and analyses of known trends or uncertainties that might reasonably be expected to have a material unfavorable effect on net income.
-See ¶340, supra.
-Given the facts detailed supra, Exxon clearly would have known at the time it filed its 2015 Form 10-K and 2016 Form 10-Q reports that the Company's estimates of the Kearl Operation's proved reserves were likely to negatively change within the next 12 months and that the change would have a materially negative impact on Exxon's future earnings and assets.
-Thus, Exxon also violated Item 303 by failing to make more truthful and accurate disclosures concerning the likelihood that the Kearl project would not satisfy the SEC definition for "proved reserves" at year-end 2016.
-Wright Decl., ¶72(f)
+See Wright Decl., ¶72(d).